Nahuel Tecilla

-Nahuel Ezequiel Tecilla (born 16 January 1995) is an Argentine professional footballer who plays as a centre-back for Tristán Suárez, on loan from Belgrano.
+Nahuel Ezequiel Tecilla (born 16 January 1995) is an Argentine professional footballer who plays as a centre-back for Peruvian club Comerciantes Unidos.

 Career

 Tecilla started his senior footballing career in Primera D with El Porvenir, he scored four goals in fifty-nine appearances for the club.
 2016 saw Tecilla join Argentine Primera División side Lanús.
 A year later, in July 2017, Tecilla was loaned out to Primera B Metropolitana's Atlanta.
 He made his professional debut on 4 September 2017 during a goalless draw with Colegiales, however the match was later awarded as an Atlanta win following Colegiales fielding an ineligible player.
 In the reverse fixture later that season, Tecilla scored his first professional goal versus Colegiales in a draw on 27 January.
 They were promoted to tier two in 2018–19.

 On 7 August 2019, Tecilla returned to Atlanta on a two-year contract.